chdamianos/pca_robustness/README.md

 pcs, evs, explained_variance,mean_vector=PCA_bootstrap.PCA(np.array(data),0.98)
 ```

-where 'data' is the dataframe
+where 'data' is the dataframe,
 0.98 is the explained variance ratio threshold used to keep only an n-number of eigenvectors

 'pcs' are the principal components for each observation